Social Media Basics for Beginners and Non-Marketers

 “How to start a social media page” articles tend to give vague, unclear directions like “find your target audience”, but they don’t really tell you where to go from there.
 There can be a knowledge gap between those who manage social media channels for businesses and those who are only familiar with social from personal experiences.
 If you know your target audience’s ideal age and preferences, but still have no idea how to reach them, starting with Social Media basics can help.

-Fear not, we’re here to help, and it’s not scary, we promise.
+Fear not, the Social Media marketing team at VisualFizz is here to help with a few recommendations for social media beginners, and it’s not scary, we promise.

 Social Media Basics #1: Create a Facebook Business Page, not a standard Facebook profile page.